DizNicolasAmor/interviews-practice/REACT.md

   - GatsbyJS
   - What is client-side rendering (CSR)?
   - What is Server-side rendering (SSR)?
+  - Why SSR is better for webapps that consume dynamic data?
-  - What are the differences between CSR and SSR?
+  - Why the page load is faster in CSR than in SSR?
   - When is better to use CSR Vs SSR?
 - [Patterns](#patterns)
   - Custom Hook